edmarlozada/mikrotik-hotspot-ezsetup/README.md

 2. Provide the needed information.
 3. Save this file after editing.
 4. Drag and Drop all files to winbox.
-5. Execute each command on winbox terminal:
+5. Execute each commands on winbox terminal
+6. To reset mikrotik no config: (optional)
+   - :import installer
+   - $reset config
+7. To setup mikrotik as hotspot:
    - :import installer
    - $install default_isp
    - $install default_advance